Urinary Tract Mycosis (Fungal Infection of the Lower Urinary Tract Caused by Various Types of Fungi) in Dogs

 Prevention

-Maintaining good hygiene, especially in the dog’s genital area, can also help reduce the risk of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-Owners should ensure that their dog drinks enough to flush the urinary tract regularly and prevent the accumulation of microorganisms.
+Maintaining good hygiene, especially in the dog’s genital area, can also help reduce the risk of an infection.
+Owners should ensure that their dog drinks enough water to regularly flush the urinary tract and prevent the accumulation of microorganisms.